ksasso1028/vintage-vectors/README.md

 ## VintageVectors: Unicode Point Tokenization

-VintageVectors takes a straightforward approach to tokenization by representing words as sequences of unicode character points.
+VintageVectors takes a straightforward approach to tokenization by representing words as sequences of unicode code points.

 ```python
 # tokens are segmented by whitespace